 When can my kitten go home?

-Kittens can go home after they are spayed/neutered, microchipped and their 3 sets of vaccines are complete.
+Kittens usually go home after they are spayed/neutered, microchipped and their 3 sets of vaccines are complete.
 We ask you to wait 3 days after neuter for boys, and 7 days after spay for girls because spaying is a more invasive surgery.
+Early go home at week 13 is at breeders discretion and you must complete any incomplete health care (alter chip shots).

 What is a ragdolls personality like?